Dos and Don’ts Before Tooth Extraction

 - Sticky spreads like peanut butter and honey

-- Toffee and gummy bears and other sticky sweets
+- Toffee, gummy bears, and other sticky sweets

 - Chewy chocolate bars